 The Master of Science in Counseling program at SMU offers a structured curriculum of course work, practicum, and internship, allowing students to earn a Master of Science in Counseling degree at a full or part-time pace.
-Successful graduates may pursue state licensure to become a Licensed Professional Counselor (LPC) and/or a Licensed Chemical Dependency Counselor (LCDC), within their 63-hour degree program.
-Based on successful completion of specific coursework, but also within their 63-hour degree program, graduates may pursue state licensure as a Licensed Marriage and Family Therapists (LMFT), a Certified School Counselor, or a combination.
+Successful graduates may pursue state licensure to become a Licensed Professional Counselor (LPC), a Licensed Marriage and Family Therapists (LMFT), or a Certified School Counselor.
+Based on successful completion of additional elective coursework, graduates may also prepare for licensure or credentialing as a Licensed Chemical Dependency Counselor (LCDC), Registered Play Therapist (RPT), or Registered Expressive Arts Therapist (REAT).